Midnight Hole NC – Great Smoky Mountain National Park

 You can't miss Midnight hole, as you'll either hear the people swimming, yelling and having fun.

-The trail is also heavily travelled up to Midnight hole.
+The trail is also heavily travelled up to midnight hole.
 You'll likely encounter lots of people and families walking on the trail, either going to or coming back from the falls.

 You'll know you're close to Midnight Hole when you cross the wooden bridge.
 To get to the falls/swimming area, just walk down the narrow path to the left.
-The trail is a bit rocky, so young children will probably need some help.
+The trail is rocky, so young children will probably need some help.

 Discover More Waterfalls!